myeghaneh/PAMT/README.md

 # Neural Mining of Persian Short Argumentative Texts
 First Persian (Farsi) Short Argumentative Text Coprus
 ## About
-This repository contains Persian argumentative microtext (PAMT) and the code related to the paper "Neural Mining of Persian Short Argumentative Texts" (M.Yeghaneh Abkenar M.Stede).
+This repository contains Persian argumentative microtext (PAMT) and the code related to the paper "Neural Mining of Persian Short Argumentative Texts" (M.Yeghaneh Abkenar, M.Stede).

 # Literature
 Argumentation mining (AM) is concerned with extracting arguments from texts and classifying the elements (e.g.,